Babylon's Ashes (The Expanse episode): Production

 The episode, entitled "Babylon's Ashes", was written by show creators Daniel Abraham, Ty Franck, and Naren Shankar, using the same title as the sixth book of the novel series, and directed by Breck Eisner.
 It is the sixth episode and 62nd overall episode of the series, serving as both the season and series finale.
 The episode itself, which draws upon both the sixth book as well as the 2017 novella by the same author, Strange Dogs, was filmed at the same time by Eisner.

 During a New York Comic Con panel discussion alongside members of the cast, Shankar noted the difficulty of adapting the amount of detail from the sixth book and the novella, which translated to each episode being intense.
 "You never feel like you’re letting your foot off the gas pedal.
 By the time you get to the end, it feels cathartic."
 Franck and Abraham noted that every script was written with "no fat" in it, no extraneous material.

 During that same panel, Wes Chatham noted that the addition of Nadine Nichole's character Clarissa Mao serves as a way for Amos to reflect on his own growth as a person.
 "Amos has always sought out these mentors that he's believed in to make moral choices and give him guidance in life, but he has grown to the point that he's become that to Peaches," Chatham said.
 "Now that he has someone who's looking to him and leading her in a way, he's starting to think about what their mission is ... and why we are involved in these massive big movements in history."

 Craig Elvy of Screenrant noticed that a pattern of using the name of the novels from which each of the season was drawn upon as the title for the last episode of the season.
-As well, Elvy believes that season 6's investment into the development of the Laconia plotlines will extend beyond the series' conclusion.
-Lastly, he notes that, as the camera focuses on the final view of the Ring, the distinctive red flashing of the red, "seemingly confirming Holden's fear that the alien presence would keep growing stronger" and further points out that, near the center of the ring, the outline of Admiral Duarte's protomolecule warship station can be seen.
+Elvy believes that season 6's investment into the development of the Laconia plotlines will extend beyond the series' conclusion.
+He notes that the camera's final focus on the Ring, with the distinctive red flashing increasing, seems to confirm "Holden's fear that the alien presence would keep growing stronger"; he further points out that, near the center of the Ring, the outline of Admiral Duarte's protomolecule warship station can be seen.

 After Amazon Video has announced that the sixth season would be its last, Polygon writers Petrana Radulovic and Clayton Ashley presumed that since season 5 covered the material in the fifth book Nemesis Games, "it makes sense that the series would conclude ... otherwise, the show would need to cover not only the (seventh through ninth books), but also account to a thirty-year time jump between books six and seven."